 No.

-You can you find one that can do it in eight years?
+Can you find one that can do it in eight years?

 No.

-And so I mean, here are the accomplishments that this president was able to put forth.
+And so, I mean, here are the accomplishments that this president was able to put forth.

-I mean, you know, what what I didn't want to do is uh just come in and uh and go chronologically so we we weave a number of different stories in there.
+I mean, you know, what I didn't want to do is just come in and go chronologically.

-I can also you talk about energy dominance, Sean.
+I can also, you talk about energy dominance, Sean.

 And by the way, the book is called The Chief's Chief.